Posted • Last updated

 - Put Yourself on the Agenda “If you’re in a meeting format, get yourself put on the agenda.
 Just because they’ve invited you, don’t assume they will make sure they hear from you.
 Sometimes we are only there to fulfill a requirement.
 Edwina kept reminding me “don’t just let them check the box, make sure you’re heard”.
 If you don’t feel that you can simply speak to the group without context, ask if they can identify in the agenda which items they would like your input on.
 This way you can prepare in advance.” – Ana

 - Determine Who Is Missing at the Table and Involve Them “A highlight for me was the field trip to the Songhees Wellness Centre when we learned about the Lekwungen people of Songhees and Esquimalt Nations, and their experiences working with neighbouring communities on governance, economic development, environmental stewardship and other efforts to build a thriving economy and healthy community.
 This paired well with a session on engagement with communities of colour, recognizing that engagement processes often fail to reach and hear from voices in cultural and marginalized communities.
 Miranda Eng from Context Research presented a project with Vancouver’s Chinatown community that set out to determine how to make public engagement more inclusive.
-They asked questions like “who are we not hearing from?”, “Who is (and is not) at the table?”, and “Is the table even in the right place.” – Kira, Engagement Leader (For those interested in the full project report and model of inclusive public participation, you can find it online.)
+They asked questions like “who are we not hearing from?”, “Who is (and is not) at the table?”, and “Is the table even in the right place.” – Kira, Engagement Leader.

 - Put Patient Engagement at the Foundation of the Project “At some point a conference attendee sighed and said “Yeah, but how do we get the ‘higher ups’ to approve the time & budget necessary to create truly authentic relationships?”
 The panelist responded that we need to stop framing ‘trust’ and ‘relationships’ as mere enabling factors in engagement work, and instead treat them as standalone goals and outcomes of projects (and plan and budget for them accordingly!)
 That’s an idea that has stuck with me!” – Kira